Turn Your Walk Into a Workout

 Choose distance or time.
 Some walkers focus on distance, others target time.
 "Ultimately, it's about speed," Schurman says.
-"If you can walk five miles but it takes you five hours to do it, it's not a fit level of work.
+"If you can walk 5 miles but it takes you 5 hours to do it, it's not a fit level of work.
 So use both distance and time as well as heart rate."

-You can check your heart rate by manually checking your pulse or by purchasing and using a simple heart rate monitor.
-Keep in mind, however, that the standards of the traditional heart rate formula do not fit everyone.
+What should your heart rate be?
 "Most recommendations suggest starting out at 70% to 75% of your maximum heart rate," Schurman says.
 "But this may not be enough if you're fit."

 You can also use the "talk test" to gauge your exercise intensity.
-"If you can string together six to eight words or chat briefly," Schurman says, "you're in your aerobic zone."
-But if you find yourself gasping for air, lower the intensity.
-If you can say several phrases with one breath, you may not be working out hard enough.
+"If you can string together six to eight words or chat briefly, you're in your aerobic zone," Schurman says.

 If you are gasping for air, slow down.
 If you can say several phrases with one breath, you may not be working hard enough.

 - Wear a pedometer.
 Bit by bit, boost your daily steps.
 Keep it up until you reach 10,000 steps a day.

 - Keep a walking journal.
 Whether you journal online or with pen and paper, it's motivating to see your progress.

 - Get a walking partner.
 "A walking buddy provides accountability," Valentour says.
 "Neither wants to let the other person down."